 Each screen has different components:

-- Quote answer from another screen: Show interactions by another player, eg. when someone submits a text, picture, or a video or when they respond to a multiple-choice question.
-The picture, video, or response will be shown here.
-You can also quote an answer from the same player if you want - for example, to reflect on his own previous video.
+Quote answer from another screen: Show Player Task interactions shared by any player (role), eg. when they submit a text, picture, or a video or when they respond to a multiple-choice question.
+The shared picture, video, or response will be shown here.
+You can also quote an answer from the same player if you want - for example, to reflect their own previous video.
 Quoting is usually combined with Preconditions below.
 Take a look at this article to learn more.

-- Player task: Add a task for a user to complete.
-You can ask the user to fill out a multiple-choice question, submit text feedback, or capture a photo or video.
+Player task: Add a task for a user to complete.
+You can ask the user to respond to a multiple-choice question, submit text feedback, or share a photo or video.
 This sets what kind of action or feedback you expect from the player on this screen.
 Use the Complete button when you simply want the player to indicate that they have viewed the content on this screen.

-- Preconditions: Set up which screens should be completed before this screen is shown for the player.
+Preconditions: Set up which screens should be completed before this screen is shown for the player.
 This defines the game flow.
 Preconditions can also be set across roles.
 Take a look at this article to learn more.

-- End screen: Check this box, if you want to game to finish for the particular role.
-If set, the game will end when the player reaches and completes this screen.
-Multiple screens can be set as an end screen, particularly for branching scenarios.
+End screen: If selected, the game will be marked as Completed when the player reaches and completes this screen.
+Multiple screens can be set as end screens, e.g. for branched game scenarios.

 Connecting the screens defines the flow of the gameplay.
-In Gamoteca, you HAVE TO define the precondition of each individual screen (otherwise all screens will be shown immediately to the player when the game starts!).
+In Gamoteca, you need to define the precondition of each individual screen (otherwise all screens will be shown immediately to the player when the game starts!).
 Preconditions determine which screens have to be completed before showing the current screen you are on e.g. Player A should complete a certain task before Player B receives their next task.

 To set preconditions for a screen, create a new screen or click on the card of an existing screen in the game designer.

 Then click on the '+Add preconditions' button to add a new precondition.

 You can select a specific screen completion from a player before another screen shows up.
 For example,